Airstrikes kill 70 people and knock out internet in Yemen – KION546

 Another airstrike early Friday hit a telecommunications building in the strategic port city of Hodeidah, causing a nationwide internet blackout, according to NetBlocks, an organization that tracks network disruptions.
 At least three children were killed in that attack, Save the Children said.

-The Norwegian Refugee Council said the internet blackout, which was still ongoing as of Friday evening, would impact aid delivery.
+The Norwegian Refugee Council said the internet blackout, which was still ongoing as of Friday evening, would affect aid delivery.

-The Iran-back Houthi rebels, who are in control of much of Yemen, blamed the Saudi-led coalition for the strikes.
+The Iran-back Houthi rebels, who control much of Yemen, blamed the Saudi-led coalition for the strikes.
 CNN has reached out to the coalition for comment.

-The Houthi-run media outlet Al Masirah showed graphic video of people under rubble in the aftermath of Friday’s detention center strike.
+The Houthi-run media outlet Al Masirah showed graphic video of people under rubble in the aftermath of Friday’s detention center strike in the northern Yemeni city of Sa’ada.
 The Red Cross said it had sent emergency medical supplies to two hospitals that had received a “very high” number of casualties.

+“From what I hear from my colleague in Sa’ada there are many bodies still at the scene of the airstrike, many missing people,” said Ahmad Mahat, head of the MSF mission in Yemen.
+“It is impossible to know how many people have been killed.
+It seems to have been a horrific act of violence.”

+An MSF-supported hospital in Sa’ada has been overwhelmed by an influx of wounded people and cannot receive more, Mahat said.
+Two other hospitals in the city have also received large numbers of casualties, according to MSF.

 The Saudi-led coalition did not comment on the the strikes on the telecommunications building or the detention center, but said Friday that it had hit the port of Hodeidah, taking down “one of the [Houthis’] dens of maritime piracy and organized crime.”